revanth83/revanth83.github.io/_posts/2025-11-23-potential-outcomes-association-vs-causation.md

 In this small synthetic example, we:

-- Defined **potential outcomes** Y0 and Y1 for each unit.
+- Defined **potential outcomes** Y0 and Y1 for each unit
-- Used the **switch function** Yᵢ = (1 − Tᵢ) × Y0ᵢ  +  Tᵢ × Y1ᵢ to build observed outcomes.
+- Used the **switch function** Y_i = (1 − T_i) × Y0_i + T_i × Y1_i to build observed outcomes
-- Saw how **biased treatment assignment** (non-random) leads to a **biased estimate** of the treatment effect.
+- Saw how **biased treatment assignment** (non-random) leads to a **biased estimate** of the treatment effect
-- Showed that with a **randomized experiment**, the simple difference in means recovers the **true ATE**.
+- Showed that with a **randomized experiment**, the simple difference in means recovers the **true ATE**
-- Made explicit the role of **assumptions** (SUTVA, independence, consistency) in causal inference.
+- Made explicit the role of **assumptions** (SUTVA, independence, consistency) in causal inference

-This is minimal demo of the core ideas from the first chapter of Facure’s book, and as the conceptual foundation for more applied causal modeling in marketing (uplift models, propensity scores, etc.).
+This example captures the core intuition behind causal inference:
+we are trying to estimate quantities that are fundamentally **unobservable at the unit level**, and can only be recovered under the right assumptions.

+In practice, this distinction is critical in applied settings such as marketing and product analytics.
+Observed differences in outcomes (e.g., conversion rates) are often driven by **selection effects**, not true causal impact.

+Without careful experimental design or valid assumptions, models can confidently learn patterns that are fundamentally **non-causal**.

+This is why **randomized experiments**—and more generally, causal inference frameworks—are essential for making reliable decisions.

+At its core, causal inference is not about better models—it is about asking the **right questions under the right assumptions**.